Trump and Kim Just Met Again. Here's What the North Korean Leader Hopes to Get

 Moreover, under the regime’s authoritarian rule, the Kim dynasty has the unwavering support of roughly 25 million people.
 In the democratic South, candidates rarely achieve 45% of votes.

 “With luck, Kim could absorb the South without firing a shot,” Lee says.
-“But nukes, chemical, biological weapons and a high pain threshold, not to mention the advantage of being dictator in perpetuity impervious to public opinion, helps.”
+“But nukes, chemical, biological weapons and a high pain threshold — not to mention the advantage of being dictator in perpetuity impervious to public opinion — helps.”